 - Czech Working Line German Shepherds

-- Americans Show Line German Shepherds are good pets for family.
-These GSDs are very obedient, tracking and good at herding sheep as compared to Working Lines GSDs.
+- Very obedient, tracking and good at herding sheep as compared to Working Lines GSDs.

-- They have better health and better drive than the American Show Line German Shepherds.
+- Have better health and better drive than the American Show Line German Shepherds.

 3. West Working Line German Shepherds

-- These GSDs could counter more health issues than the East Working Line GSDs.
+- Could counter more health issues than the East Working Line GSDs.

 - West Working Line GSDs often excel at different sports and jobs such as search and rescue operations or guarding protection.